dice-roller/documentation/docs/guide/usage.md

 ## Roll totals

-You can get the total value of a dice roll using the `total` property on the `DiceRoll` object:
+You can get the total value of a die roll using the `total` property on the `DiceRoll` object:

 ```javascript
 const roll = new DiceRoll('4d8+1');